Forecasting with Hyper-Trees: Hyper-Trees

 \subsection{Gradient Boosted Decision Trees}

-While gradient-based parameter estimation is well-established for neural networks, our use of GBDTs for parameter learning is novel and perhaps non-obvious.
+While gradient-based parameter estimation is well-established for neural networks, using GBDTs to learn the parameters of a target time series model is less common and perhaps non-obvious.
 To better understand how GBDTs can be repurposed for learning parameters of target time series models, we briefly review their gradient-based nature.
 Modern GBDT implementations such as XGBoost \citep{Chen.2016}, LightGBM \citep{Ke.2017}, and CatBoost \citep{Prokhorenkova.2018} rely on gradients $g_{i}$ and Hessians $h_{i}$, where

-are the first and second order derivatives of a loss function $\mathcal{L}$ with respect to the output $\hat{\psi}_{i_{\mathcal{T}}}$ of tree $\mathcal{T}$, for observations $i = 1, \ldots, N$.
+are the first and second order derivatives of a loss function $\mathcal{L}$ with respect to the output $\hat{\psi}_{i_{\scriptscriptstyle \mathcal{T}}}$ of tree $\mathcal{T}$, for observations $i = 1, \ldots, N$.
 Among others, gradients and Hessians serve two crucial functions in each boosting iteration: they guide the tree construction via split decisions and determine the optimal values assigned to leaf nodes via

 where $I_{j} = \{i|q(x_{i})=j\}$ is the set of indices of observations assigned to the $j$-th leaf, $q(\cdot)$ being the learned tree structure that maps an input $x$ to its corresponding leaf $j$, and $\lambda$ is a regularization term \citep{Chen.2016}.
 For split decisions, a greedy approach is used that maximizes the loss reduction